hienlth-online/freecousre-webapi-net5/README.md

 # [Free Course] Web API .NET CORE 5

-# 3 - Entity Framework Core - Code First
+# 4 - Fluent API in Entity Framework Core
-### Video for this branch: https://www.youtube.com/watch?v=Sz7RXtkHZm8
+### Video for this branch: https://youtu.be/EHFeseNJDM4